Bharat Electricity 2025: Powering Viksit Bharat with Policy, Innovation & Industry Leadership - www.lokmattimes.com

 Bharat Electricity 2025: Powering Viksit Bharat with Policy, Innovation & Industry Leadership

-PNN New Delhi [India], August 21: As India advances toward its ambitious target of 500 GW of non-fossil capacity ...
+New Delhi [India], August 21: As India advances toward its ambitious target of 500 GW of non-fossil capacity by ...

 New Delhi [India], August 21: As India advances toward its ambitious target of 500 GW of non-fossil capacity by 2030 and Net Zero by 2070, Bharat Electricity 2025, together with POWERGEN India and Indian Utility Week, will unite policymakers, regulators, utilities, innovators, and investors to catalyze the nation's clean energy revolution.
 Scheduled from 2–4 September 2025 at Yashobhoomi, IICC, Dwarka, New Delhi, the event will serve as the country's most powerful forum to align policy, technology, and industry action for a sustainable energy future.